kvaster/kvaster-gentoo/README.md

 To be removed when mongodb will be compiled with native optimizations [ ] dev-db/mongodb

-To be removed when fix will be available
-[ ] dev-lisp/sbcl
-[ ] mail-mta/exim

-To be removed when ruby32 will be added in main repo
-[ ] net-libs/webkit-gtk

 Need to check with upstream:
-[ ] app-laptop/tlp
 [ ] media-tv/jellyfin

-Remove when will new version will be avilable
-[ ] net-im/slack